 This course is a continuation of Clinical Assisting I. Students will complete a basic understanding of minor surgery by learning how to assist the physician, by learning how to handle surgical instruments, how to assist with surgical procedures, and learning how to apply dressing bandages.
-At this point students will also be introduced to clinical pharmacology and the administration of medications.
-Advanced medical assisting procedures are also taught, mainly diagnostic radiology techniques.
+Advanced medical assisting procedures are also taught, such as eye and ear, male and female reproductive systems, and electrocardiography.
+Prerequisite: MD 206 - Co-requisite: MD 211